MVDB0110/CTFd-Kubernetes/GETTING-STARTED.md

 ## 1.1.
 Preparation

 Make sure the node that will make API calls to Kubernetes has access to Kubernetes [Kubectl](https://kubernetes.io/docs/tasks/tools/).
-In case of in-cluster CTFd you don't have to setup kubectl.

 ## 1.2.
 Installation
+The installation of the plugin is possible in two variants, a local variant and a Kubernetes variant.
+The Kubernetes variant is compatible with Kubernetes on Docker Desktop.
+After the plugin and CTFd setup there are two configuration values you must insert on the Admin Page, this is covered in paragraph 1.2.3.

 ### 1.2.1.
 Dev-machine